 Virtual reality has been seen as nothing more than a promising gimmick for the majority of the last 20 years.
-However, the last couple years have seen VR advance by leaps and bounds, to the point where consumer-ready head mounted displays are out right now.
-The majority of this technology is on curve to come out late 2016, but the eager public can already order several Gen 1 products from the top names in VR.
+However, the last couple years have seen VR advance by leaps and bounds, to the point where consumer-ready head mounted displays are available now.

 Alongside these standalone units, mobile VR has also made great strides, and Google Cardboard kits like these ones can offer a fairly complete VR experience using your smartphone as the graphical processor.